 As a doctor you are considered a valuable customer in Australia; and banks and lenders often go out of their way to offer you exclusive rewards and discounts on your home loan.

-- Less chance of defaulting on your loan repayments
+- You have fewer chances of defaulting on your loan repayments.

 Simply put, the banks would love to have you as a borrower.